Liquidity Pools in Sports Betting: The Next Frontier of Fair Play

 What is a liquidity pool in sports betting?

-Are liquidity pools legal in online betting?
+Are liquidity pools legal for online betting in Ireland?

-Can users earn by providing liquidity?
+Can users earn money by providing liquidity to these pools?

-How do smart contracts manage sports bets?
+How do smart contracts manage sports bets in liquidity pools?

-Will sportsbooks adopt liquidity pool models?
+Are traditional sportsbooks likely to adopt liquidity pool models?